Glossary of Terms

 M

-Master Formulation Record — A comprehensive record that serves as a base for creating compound medications.
+Master Formulation Record (MFR) — A comprehensive record that serves as a base for creating compound medications.

 Medication List — A list of medications that a provider or practice is authorized to prescribe.